Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Introduction

 The ability to analyze data at varying levels of granularity is crucial for organizations striving to identify bottlenecks and drive process improvements~\cite{van2021event}.
 Adapting the level of detail allows users to seamlessly transition between granular views and high-level overviews of business processes.
 This flexibility enables the discovery of actionable insights that may remain hidden when confined to a single analytical perspective.
 In complex data environments, dynamic granularity adjustment based on specific analytical goals empowers stakeholders to tailor their analyses, resulting in more precise and effective decision-making.

-Object-Centric Event Data (OCED)\cite{fahland2024oced} offers a richer way to record process data by capturing interactions and dependencies between multiple objects within a single event.
-This capability surpasses traditional event logs\cite{van2019object}, which often focus on single-case identifiers.
-Object-Centric Event Logs (OCEL)~\cite{berti2023ocelspecification}, a widely adapted OCED log format~\cite{berti2023pm4py,berti2023oc,adams2022ocpa,liss2024totem,adams2024super,jalali2022object}, associate events with multiple objects.
-For example, in a hospital setting, the event `register a test' may involve various objects, such as a patient, caregiver, and different test types.
+Object-Centric Event Data (OCED)~\cite{fahland2024oced} offers a richer way to record process data by capturing interactions and dependencies between multiple objects within a single event.
+This capability surpasses traditional event logs~\cite{van2019object}, which often focus on single-case identifiers.
+Object-Centric Event Log (OCEL)~\cite{berti2023ocelspecification}, a widely adopted OCED log format~\cite{berti2023pm4py,berti2023oc,adams2022ocpa,liss2024totem,adams2024super,jalali2022object}, associates events with multiple objects.
+For example, in a hospital setting, the event `register a test' may involve various objects, such as a patient, caregiver, and different diagnostic procedures (e.g., different types of ECG or blood tests).
 Object-Centric Process Mining (OCPM) enables process analyses from each of these object types' perspectives.

-Most OCPM algorithms operate at higher levels of abstraction, deriving process logic for \texttt{Event Types} based on the sequence of events that occurred for each \texttt{Object Type} over \texttt{Time}.
-This abstraction is illustrated in the upper left of \figurename\ref{fig:runningexample}, which serves as a running example throughout this paper~\footnote{The sample log and the code is available at: \url{https://bit.ly/4eSA17b}}.
-The inferred process logic enables discovering process models, e.g., PM4Py can discover an Object-Centric Directly-Follows Graph (OC-DFG)\cite{berti2023pm4py}, which visualizes directly-follows relationships in the process, as shown in the lower left side of the figure.
+Most OCPM algorithms operate at a higher level of abstraction, deriving process logic for \texttt{Event Types} based on the sequence of events that occurred for each \texttt{Object Type} over \texttt{Time}.
+This abstraction is illustrated in the upper-left of \figurename\ref{fig:runningexample}, which serves as a running example throughout this paper.
+The inferred process logic enables discovering process models; for example, PM4Py can discover an Object-Centric Directly-Follows Graph (OC-DFG)~\cite{berti2023pm4py}, which visualizes directly-follows relationships in the process, as shown in the lower left side of the figure.